Top 20 Ancient Roman Aqueducts

 Photo by Falconaumanni from Wikimedia Commons

 The Aqueduct of Peña Cortada is located in a quiet mountain town known as Chelva in the area outside Valencia.
 The aqueduct is part of a large system of waterways that connected many major Roman settlements in the Roman Province of Hispania.
 After the fall of the empire, the aqueduct eventually stopped bringing water to the city.
-During the dark ages and parts of the middle ages, the aqueduct functioned as a bridge for pedestrians.
+During the Dark Ages and parts of the Middle Ages, the aqueduct functioned as a bridge for pedestrians.

 7. Aqueduct of Los Milagros – Mérida, Extremadura, Spain